awblocker/glm/README.md

 requested number of MCMC draws to `stdout`.

-The Gaussian, binomial, gamma, and Poisson families are currently implemented with a the most commonly used link functions.
+The Gaussian, binomial, gamma, and Poisson families are currently implemented with the most commonly used link functions.
 The negative binomial family will be added shortly, using an alternating optimization scheme.

 All implemented families and links have been validated against R's `glm`